 The cutting-edge Ninja sets the equal boards as its predecessor, though; the novel metal dye work and a bit of visual offer a new demand to the baby Ninja.
 We love the intrepid Ninja calligraphy on the panels and the new Candy Plasma Blue paint scheme is quite striking.
-That told, green is the colour of Kawasaki and universally preferred one.
+That told green is the color of Kawasaki and universally preferred one.

 However, most of the constituents, such as the panels, wheels, tires and installing are locally obtained; there is no apparent descent in class levels.
 The fit and quality are simply as perfect as it has been without panels the breaks or unequal paint to speak of.
 The switchgear is equipped of the top quality as well and there's this pleasant, tangible feel to the controls.

 Engine and performance